Deutsche Tourenwagen Meisterschaft

 The Deutsche Tourenwagen Meisterschaft (DTM) was a touring car racing series held from 1984 to 1996.
 Originally based in Germany, it held additional rounds elsewhere in Europe and later worldwide.

 The original DTM had resumed racing with production based cars, as the former Deutsche Rennsport Meisterschaft had switched to Group 5 in 1977 and even to expensive Group C sportscars in 1982, leading to its decline.
 Since 2000, a new DTM has been run as the Deutsche Tourenwagen Masters, again organised by ITR and former Formula 1 driver Gerhard Berger.

 History

 Rise of the original DTM

 The original DTM was started in 1984 as Deutschen Produktionswagen Meisterschaft (German Production Car Championship), with cars entered by privateer teams and under FIA Group A rules, but was extensively modified throughout the years, allowing more modifications.
 In the late 1980s, works teams joined the DTM, and it became one of the most popular motorsport championships in Europe.

-Turbochargers were banned at the start of 1990 season due to cost reasons.
+Turbochargers were banned at the start of 1990 season due to costs.

 In 1993, the Group A rules were abandoned in favor of a more liberalised 2.5 L engine category called FIA Class 1 Touring Cars, with extensive use of ABS, four-wheel drive, electronic driver aids and carbon fibre chassis, the former three were technologies that were banned from F1.
 Opel, Mercedes-Benz and Alfa Romeo all fielded works teams after Audi and BMW had abandoned earlier.